AsqueInc/asque-media/README.md

 Asque is an e-commerce/media gallery for african art enthusiasts to explore, shop and earn while promoting African visual art and their crafts.

-## Problem Statement

-Though significantly ingenious, African fine artists and photographers often struggle with penetrating overseas markets.
-Locally, they are equally challenged with identifying their target market and effectively positioning themselves to reach them.
-We are out to right these.

-## Target Niche

-African Americans, post first generation immigrants, and everone with a demonstrated history of interest in African art and culture

 ## Requirements

 - [Nodejs](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.